 Snows of Kilimanjaro

 Another option is this tropical specimen, a plant suited to gardens in zones 10 to 13.
 Snows of Kilimanjaro (Euphorbia leucocephala) is a white-flowering shrub that reaches a height of 6 to 10 feet, with a spread of 4 to 6 feet.
 As a member of the Euphorbia genus, it is related to that Christmas favorite, the poinsettia (E. pulcherrima).
 In fact, an alternate common name for E. leucocephala is "little Christmas flower."

-As with the poinsettias, its flowering is governed by length of daylight hours: It comes into bloom as the days shorten in your region.
+As with the poinsettias, its flowering is governed by the length of daylight hours.
+It comes into bloom as the days shorten in your region.
 It has a rounded growth habit.
 When the fragrant, white flowers come out, the bush reminds you of a giant snowball.
 To promote that snowball look, give the plant a severe pruning back in early spring, then another in early summer.
 Wear gloves when you prune because some people are allergic to its milky sap.
-Snows of Kilimanjaro can be grown in full sun to partial shade in a well-drained soil, but full sun is preferred for creating a dense snowball shape.
+Snows of Kilimanjaro can be grown in full sun to partial shade in well-drained soil, but full sun is preferred for creating a dense snowball shape.